Honouring the champion of women’s rights in Norway:

 Gina Krog points the way to the future

 101 years after her death, we are proud to honour the founder of the Norwegian women’s rights movement with our latest field development.
-Like her namesake, this platform is pointing the way to the future—and this summer, the field came on stream.
+Like her namesake, this platform is pointing the way to the future—and on October 24, the field was officially opened.

 All photos by Ole Jørgen Bratland

 Gina Krog (1847—1916) was a Norwegian feminist pioneer, teacher, liberal politician and editor, and a leading campaigner for women’s right to education and the right to vote.
 101 years later, the oil and gas field named after her began production, marking the start of a reservoir that will create ripple effects in our society for decades to come.

 Heavy fog lulls the drowsy Norwegian oil capital early this Sunday morning.
 Traffic is barely noticeable.
 At the heliport, there’s only one departure for hours to come—but it’s fully booked.
 That’s because all hands are needed on deck to complete and prepare Gina Krog for production.

 Gina welcomes us bathed in sunshine.
 She stands like a majestic queen with two courtiers by her side: the drilling rig Mærsk Integrator, and the floating hotel, Floatel Endurance—home to the additional workers needed during the hook-up period.
 They are crucial in bringing all the different parts together, connecting the wires and pipes so the platform can operate as one complete unit.
 A huge job for electricians, insulators, painters and mechanics.
 And while they connect, Mærsk Integrator drills away.
 Four of fourteen wells are already ready to go.

 Walkways connect the units together.
 People clad in red, yellow and blue overalls are working together, across languages, employers and cultures.